ProCode-Software/proicons/site/src/docs/guides/roblox-usage.md

 ```

 ### Loading icons
-To get the asset ID for an icon, you can index the `assetPaths` object.
+To get the image ID for an icon, you can index the `assetPaths` object.
 ```luau
 local icons = data.assetPaths